scipy-latinamerica/scipy-latinamerica.github.io/README.md

 - Install all  the dependencies with `pip install -r requirements.txt`
 - Run `make html` if all works as expected.
 - Run `make publish` to build and copy the output to the `master branch`.
+- The *confs_archive* folder contain stativ versions of the old conferences pages.